-3.2 The level of inflation, as measured by the Consumer Prices Index, for December 2023 is 4.0% (up from 3.9% in November 2023).
+3.2 The Office for National Statistics (ONS) will release inflation figures from the 12 months to January 2024 on 14 February 2024.
+The level of inflation, as measured by the Consumer Prices Index, for December 2023 is 4.0% (up from 3.9% in November 2023).
 Although it is not the Government's preferred measure of inflation, the Retail Prices Index is 5.2% (5.3% in November 2023).
 Core inflation (as defined by the Office for National Statistics as the CPI Rate excluding energy, food, alcohol, and tobacco) remained at 5.1% (5.1% in November 2023).
 Whilst prices of food and beverages reduced this was offset by the impact of increased fuel prices.
 It is this measure that has concerned the Bank of England and led to increases in interest rates during the current year.